cmds-hub/lobby/src/cli/PartnersPageGenerator/README.md

 # Partners Page Generator

-This is a lightweight .NET console application that generates the HTML content for the Partners directory page on the CMDS website.
+This is a lightweight .NET console application that generates the HTML content for the [Partners directory](https://www.keyeracmds.com/partners/) on the CMDS website.
 This tool reads company metadata from a JSON file and creates a responsive HTML grid layout for displaying partner logos, names, and links.

 ## Features